- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 - Gastrulation: the dramatic rearrangement (movement) of cells in the blastula to create the embryonic tissue layers.
 These tissue layers will go on to produce the tissues and organs of the adult animal.

-- Organogenesis: the process of organ and issue formation via cell division and differentiation.
+- Organogenesis: the process of organ and tissue formation via cell division and differentiation.

 Gastrulation and organogenesis together contribute to morphogenesis: the biological processes that results in an organism’s shape and body organization.